BlueGoblin1912/Gmtk2025/README.md

 Hello!!
 Welcome to my game.
 I have never really done this before so it was a really good learning experience for me.
-If you wish to try the game its best if you download the .zip file and run the main.exe in the code folder.
+If you wish to try the game its best if you download the .zip file and run the main.exe in the code folder or the main.exe shortcut in the root folder.
 I really hope you enjoy my game, it has been a real eye opener for me :)